TJAmrale/MrXpress/MERGE_GUIDELINE.md

 1. Click on 'New pull request'.
 2. Compare changes between master and your branch.
 3. Add a descriptive title and comment detailing the changes you've made, any dependencies, or any other relevant information.
-4. Request code reviews if required by your team's workflow.

 ### 6. Code Review:

 Let team members review your PR.
 Address any comments or suggestions they might have.